dstrockis/active-directory-dotnet-webapp-webapi-openidconnect-withconditionalaccess/README.md

 4. Click the Applications tab.
 5. In the drawer, click Add.
 6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, for example "TodoListWebApp", select "Web Application and/or Web API", and click next.
+7. Enter a friendly name for the application, for example "TodoListWebApp-WithConditionalAccess", select "Web Application and/or Web API", and click next.
 8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322/`.
 NOTE:  It is important, due to the way Azure AD matches URLs, to ensure there is a trailing slash on the end of this URL.
 If you don't include the trailing slash, you will receive an error when the application attempts to redeem an authorization code.
-9. For the App ID URI, enter `https://<your_tenant_name>/TodoListWebApp`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
+9. For the App ID URI, enter `https://<your_tenant_name>/TodoListWebApp-WithConditionalAccess`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click OK to complete the registration.
 10. While still in the Azure portal, click the Configure tab of your application.
 11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
 12. Create a new key for the application.
 Save the configuration so you can view the key value.
 Save this aside for when you configure the project in Visual Studio.
 13. In "Permissions to Other Applications", click "Add Application."
 Select "Other" in the "Show" dropdown, and click the upper check mark.
-Locate & click on the TodoListService, and click the bottom check mark to add the application.
+Locate & click on TodoListService-WithConditionalAccess, and click the bottom check mark to add the application.
 Select "Access TodoListService" from the "Delegated Permissions" dropdown, and save the configuration.

 ### Step 4:  Configure the sample to use your Azure AD tenant